GLOBAL MARKETS-German jitters weigh on stocks, ECB doubts lift yields

 Overnight on Wall Street, the S&P 500 lost 0.22 percent, weighed down by a 2.6 percent fall in Apple on disappointment over its latest iPhone, though gains in energy shares offset losses in most other sectors.

-European bond markets remained under pressure following the ECB meeting, with the 10-year German Bund yield rising around 5 basis points to minus 0.014 percent, its highest since July.
-It was minus 0.125 percent earlier this week.
+European bond markets remained under pressure following the ECB meeting, with the 10-year German Bund yield rising around 3 basis points to minus 0.035 percent.
+It has traded as low as minus 0.125 percent earlier this week.

-U.S. bond yields also hovered around their highs of the week, with the 10-year bond yield rising as high as 1.637 percent.
+U.S. bond yields also hovered around their highs of the week, with the 10-year bond yield rising to 1.6210 percent.

 "As a dovish member (of the Fed's policymaking committee), Brainard would carry a lot of credibility delivering a more hawkish message," said Deutsche Bank's Peter Hooper, raising his odds of a September rate hike to 50 percent from 40 percent.